linode/docs/docs/products/platform/accounts/guides/2fa/index.md

 1. Enter your username and password and click **Log in**.
 If you wish, you can also select *Trust this device for 30 days* to stay logged in for 30 days.
 If 2FA is enabled on your account, a form appears requesting your OTP token or scratch code.

 1. Open the authenticator app you are using to manage your 2FA and OTP tokens.
-Within this app, open the Linode account or login entry to view the time-sensitive OTP code.
+Within this app, open the Linode Cloud Manager account or login entry to view the time-sensitive OTP code.

 1. Enter your OTP token into the **Token** field in the Cloud Manager and then click the **Verify** button.
 Provided the token is correct, you are successfully logged in.